mokr/el-scroll/README.md

 Future
 ------
 Lots could be done in regards to code structure, features and such, but as part of the purpose is to keep this simple, extensions and rewrite might be better suited for an elScroll2 project.
-Now the plan is to get some experience with the current implementation.
+The current plan is to get some experience with it and take it from there.